thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 Cutover requires all of the following:

 - every configured account was imported
+- every real account has exactly one UUIDv7 replacement and retry preserves the same mapping
+- all settings from each old account namespace exist under the replacement, account ordering is preserved, and each account's previous enabled state is restored
 - mapped data and relationships are complete
 - queued operations survive restart and remain executable
 - file-backed attachments, meaning parts with `data_location = 2`, are present and valid